tiny-bow/ribbon-language/README.md

 [Tiny Bow](https://tinybow.org), a nonprofit organization founded with the primary goal of supporting open-source, extensible software within the Ribbon ecosystem.

-We are in a focused development phase, with a `0.1.0` release targeted around the end of the year.
-This first major release will deliver a feature-complete bytecode compiler and interpreter.
-This will establish the foundational baseline for building the Ribbon ecosystem.
-From this point forward, API stability as well as the JIT and native backends will become the primary focal points of compiler development.
-This will allow development of the standard library to begin in earnest and enable the community to create the first experimental applications.
+We are in a focused development phase, with a `0.1.0` release coming soon.

 ### Contents